NotBlue-Dev/EchoVR-Lib/README.md

 ```

 **game-ip-bad-defined**
-When the ip is found (manual or scanning)
+When the ip is not found or invalid

 **Arguments**
 - `definedIp`